HTC bets on cameras, music to recover smartphone mojo

 "When my contract comes up, I'm thinking of switching to Samsung's Galaxy Note because it doubles up as a tablet and looks quite fun to play around with," said Phoebe Leung, a software business analyst in Hong Kong who has been using HTC Aria over the past year or so.

-Employees felt the sting of the downturn too, with some saying they felt let down by the company for its slide and lack of endeavour to bring in real innovation.
+Employees felt the sting of the downturn too, with some saying they felt let down by the company for its slide and lack of endeavor to bring in real innovation.

 "It's not as fun working here as I expected," one engineer told Reuters.